CommonAccord/Cmacc-Org/Doc/Wx/com/stlstartuplawyer.com/Employ/Handbook/Form/History/HowToAutomate.md

-Steps for automating StlStartupLawyer Employee Handbook:
+Ti=Steps for automating StlStartupLawyer Employee Handbook:

 1.sec=Put the Word .doc into a Form/History folder (for reference)